osrf/gazebo_tutorials/haptix_comm/tutorial.md

 Click on `Edit the system environment variables`, and then, click on the button `Environment variables`.
-Click on the `New` button from the `User variables` section to create a new environment variable with name `IGN_IP`. **The value should be the IP address of the network interface that you are using to communicate with Gazebo**.
+Click on the `New` button from the `User variables` section to create a new environment variable with name `IGN_IP`. **The value should be the WIRED IP address of the network interface that you are using to communicate with Gazebo**.
 You can open a terminal by executing `cmd` and run the command `ipconfig` to show a list of active network interfaces.
 Once you enter the value of the IP address, click `OK`.